johankasperi/argon-osm-occlusion/README.md

 ```

 #### `remove(id)`
-Removes all Threejs objects associated with the provided feature group id from the scene.
+Removes all three.js objects associated with the provided feature group id from the scene.

 * `id`: Int.
 Id of the feature group to be removed.